ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 The initial tune of the aircraft should be done **in the aircrafts most agile configuration**.
 This generally means that the aircraft will be at its minimum take off weight with fully charged batteries.

-Pilots preparation for first flight
+Pilot's preparation for first flight
 -----------------------------------

-The first take off of an untuned multirotor is the most dangerous seconds of the aircraft’s life.
-This is where the aircraft could be very unstable causing a sudden increase in power resulting in the aircraft jumping into the air, or it may be so badly tuned that you have insufficient control over the aircraft once it is airborne.
+The first takeoff of an untuned multirotor is the most dangerous seconds of the aircraft’s life.
+This is where the aircraft could be very unstable causing a sudden increase in power when then results in the aircraft jumping into the air, or it may be so poorly tuned that you have insufficient control over the aircraft once it is airborne.
 The pilot should be extremely diligent during the tuning flights to avoid a situation that could result in injury or damage.

-There are a number of things that the pilot can do to minimise the risk during the early tuning process:
+There are several things that the pilot can do to minimise the risk during the early tuning process:

 1. The pilot should conduct a motor number and orientation check (see :ref:`Checking the motor numbering with the Mission Planner Motor test`).
 Care should be taken to ensure that the correct frame type is selected.
 Incorrect frame type can result in a very fast yaw rotation or complete loss of control.
 Take note of the output percentage required to spin the propellers and ensure that: